 Introduction to Killer Whales

-➨ Identification: They are characterized by a distinctive white chest, black back, and a white patch above the eye.
+Identification: They are characterized by a distinctive white chest, black back, and a white patch above the eye.
 They also have a gray saddle-like patch behind the fin and across the back.
-The colors create a unique blend that enables them to sneak up on their potential targets undetected and launch surprise attacks.
+These colors create a unique blend that helps them sneak up on prey undetected and launch surprise attacks.
 They are the largest in the dolphin family.
-The females will grow to about 6 – 8 m (20 – 26 ft), and the males grow to about 7 – 9 m (23 – 30 ft).
+The females will grow to about 6 - 8 m (20 - 26 ft), and the males grow to about 7 - 9 m (23 - 30 ft).
 The females have slightly smaller and curved dorsal fins, whereas the males have straight and triangular fins.

-➨ Language: Another very interesting feature of killer whales is their communication system.
-They use a technique referred to as ‘echolocation’ to navigate and hunt in the darkness of the ocean.
-They emit high-frequency sound waves that bounce back from the prey or any obstructing surface.
-The reflected wave signals provide sufficient information for them to determine the distance and direction of their prey.
+Language: One very interesting feature of killer whales is their communication system.
+They use a technique called 'echolocation' to navigate and hunt in the darkness of the ocean.
+They emit high-frequency sound waves that bounce back from prey or any obstructing surface.
+These signals give the orca information about the distance and direction of whatever is nearby.
 The jaws of these mammals act as receptors which direct the signals to their inner ears.
-This capability makes them adept at traveling and hunting in the dark.
-Besides hunting, orcas have a special language to interact with their families.
-Also, every pod is known to have a different dialect.
+This makes them skilled at traveling and hunting in the dark.
+Besides hunting, orcas also have a special language to talk with their families.
+Every pod is known to have a different dialect.

 Life Cycle

 Lifespan: These giant mammals have a lifespan ranging from 50 to 80 years.
-The females live longer, an average of 50 years and maximum up to 80 – 90 years; the oldest orca on record was 103 years old.
-Males live to about 29 – 35 years on an average and for a maximum of up to 50 – 60 years.
-Orcas bred in captivity have a half the lifespan as compared to their wild counterparts.
-They usually live for less than 25 years, but some may live for 30 – 40 years.
+The females live longer, an average of 50 years and maximum up to 80 - 90 years; the oldest orca on record was 103 years old.
+Males live to about 29 - 35 years on average and for a maximum of up to 50 - 60 years.
+Orcas bred in captivity live about half as long as their wild counterparts.
+They usually live for less than 25 years, but some may live for 30 - 40 years.

 Maturity and Reproduction